-So of course, I wanted to have a really great outcome.
-Because I didn’t want my wife to deal with anything else in such a short amount of time.
+So, of course, I wanted a great outcome because I didn’t want my wife to deal with anything else in such a short time.
 Exactly.
 Yeah.
-And of course, she’s thinking possibly This is going to be a terrible time for us.
+And, of course, she’s thinking, possibly, This will be a terrible time for us.
 Because if he comes out, or it doesn’t come out of this, well, then what’s going to happen?
 The world changed completely.

-So I, I made it the two the three years of work that I had done did really set up for good outcome.
+So I made it; my two and three years of work set up a good outcome.
 So I got to surgery.
-And I remember talking to my doctors and my anaesthetists.
+And I remember talking to my doctors and my anesthetists.

-was the best conversation ever.
-There was because they didn’t know what is this weird guy saying?
+It was the best conversation ever.
+This was because they didn’t know what is this weird guy saying.

-Yeah, I mean, what do they know about mBraining I mean, it doesn’t matter that you are a neurosurgeon, and you’re going to open my head.
-What do you know about the neurology of the heart, brain and the gut brain.
+Yeah, I mean, what do they know about mBraining?
+It doesn’t matter that you are a neurosurgeon and will open my head.
+What do you know about the neurology of the heart, brain, and gut-brain?
 And

-so there’s a new anaesthetist he’s going in and is trying to find a vein, and it keeps missing, keeps missing, and it keeps pricking me and he keeps missing.
-And he’s stressing, and I said to him, Look, don’t stress out, it’s all good.
-You’re doing a great job, you’ll find the vine and you’ll get it in there.
-And it’ll, you’ll do what you have to do, and everyone will be happy.
-And I’ll be okay.
+So there’s a new anesthetist he’s going in and is trying to find a vein, and it keeps missing, keeps missing, and it keeps pricking me, and he keeps forgetting.
+And he’s stressing, and I told him, Look, don’t stress out, it’s all good.
+You’re doing a great job; you’ll find and get the vine there.
+And you’ll do what you have to do, and everyone will be happy.
+And I’ll be OK.
 And it doesn’t hurt me anyway, so don’t worry about it.
-The other people are talking to me trying to distract me from the needle getting
+The other people are talking to me, trying to distract me from the needle getting.

 all the time.
 And I’m saying to them, you guys are amazing.
 You guys are going to do a great job.
-Guess what, I’m going to be the best patient you’ve ever had today.
-I know that you guys are going to be the most amazing surgeons, and you guys are great team, you know your stuff.
+Guess what?
+I will be the best patient you’ve ever had today.
+I know that you guys will be the most notable surgeons, and you guys are a great team; you know your stuff.
 And guess what?
 I know my stuff.
-But I’ve practice on how to be the perfect patient.
+But I’ve practiced how to be the perfect patient.
 So you guys have the best outcome.
 Right?
-So I had done a hypnotherapy session prior to my surgery a day before, about how I wanted my body to react to being pricked, cut open, how to bleed, how to stop bleeding.
+So, I had done a hypnotherapy session before my surgery a day before about how I wanted my body to react to being pricked and cut open, how to bleed, and how to stop bleeding.

-Not to go autonomicly into stress mode, just to stay calm.
-I was doing a balanced breathing for months and months before that.
+Not to go autonomously into stress mode, to stay calm.
+I was doing balanced breathing for months and months before that.
 And also in, in the bed before surgery, I was doing balance of breathing,

-balance, beautiful balance and their chest.
-They’re checking my vitals, everything’s perfect.
+balance, beautiful balance, and their chest.
+They’re checking my vitals; everything’s perfect.
 And they’re noticing that my heart rate is a bit low.
-And I have a condition, which is not terrible, but it’s a condition called a Brady Cardio.
-And that means that you just have a slightly lower resting heart rate.
-So my resting heart rate was at about 45 beats per minute.
+And I have a not terrible condition, but it’s called Brady Cardio.
+And that means that you have a slightly lower resting heart rate.
+So, my resting heart rate was about 45 beats per minute.

 Oh, as opposed to 60 70.
 Right.